Iterative Training of Physics-Informed Neural Networks with Fourier-enhanced Features: Conclusion

 \section{Conclusion}

-In this paper, we introduced IFeF-PINN, a novel iterative training of Fourier-enhanced Features PINNs.
-By augmenting the network with Random Fourier Features mapping as a basis extension with the bi-level problem, IFeF-PINN mitigates the spectral bias problem of standard PINNs when capturing the high-frequency and multi-scale components during training.
+In this paper, we introduce IFeF-PINN, a novel iterative training method for Fourier-enhanced Features PINNs.
+By augmenting the network with random Fourier features mapping as a basis extension with the bi-level problem, IFeF-PINN mitigates the spectral bias problem of standard PINNs when capturing the high-frequency and multi-scale components during training.
 Experimental results demonstrate that IFeF-PINN consistently outperforms advanced baselines across various scenarios, including popular low-frequency benchmarks and handling high-frequency and multi-scale PDEs.
 Furthermore, it has strong flexibility when integrating with different training strategies for PINNs.

-Despite its strengths, IFeF-PINN faces two main challenges.
-First, for nonlinear PDEs, the lower-level problem becomes nonconvex, precluding a one-step solve and requiring iterative two-stage gradient descent updates that can stall in local minima.
-Advancing principled bi-level optimization to better reshape the nonlinear lower-level problem is a promising direction.
-Second, the method is sensitive to resampling because the bi-level objective depends strongly on minima found on a fixed dataset.
-These two non-trivial extensions are left for future work.
+Despite its strengths, IFeF-PINN faces challenges when extended to nonlinear PDEs.
+For nonlinear PDEs, the lower-level problem becomes nonconvex, precluding a one-step solve and requiring iterative two-stage gradient descent updates that can stall in local minima.
+Advancing principled bi-level optimization techniques to better handle the nonlinear lower-level problem remains a promising direction for future work.